viollbailey/MyME433/HW1/HatSoup.md

 1. Read the scriptures and memorize thine daily affirmations.
 2. Kneel before thy holy shrines and give thanks.
 3. Venerate the _Onion_.
+4. Remove the head(s) from the preferred hat.
-4. Slice the hat of the sinful organization into the pattern of the current **Holy Origram** (as foreseen by _Bob's Guide to Celestial Movements and Tap Dance, pg.2008_) that its corrupt essence may once again be wrought pure by the spirits of the Aether.
+5. Slice the hat of the sinful organization into the pattern of the current **Holy Origram** (as foreseen by _Bob's Guide to Celestial Movements and Tap Dance, pg.2008_) that its corrupt essence may once again be wrought pure by the spirits of the Aether.
-5. Mix all ingredients into the hat of the preferred organization.
+6. Mix all ingredients into the hat of the preferred organization.
-6. Bake for 6 minutes.
+7. Bake for 6 minutes.

 Season's blessings be upon ye!